hpc2n/softwareaccounting/docs/sams-collector.md

 = SAMS collector

-The collector is run on the compute-node and collects information about the running jobs.
+The *sams-collector* is run on the compute-node and collects information about the running jobs.

 = Parts

 The collector contains of three parts.
-The pidfinder, the sampler and the outputs.
+The *pidfinder*, the *sampler* and the *outputs*.

 == pidfinder